IBM-Bluemix-Docs/mobilepush/index.md

 {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} is a service with which you can use to send notifications to mobile devices and browsers.
 Notifications can be targeted to all application users or to a specific set of users and devices that use tags.
 For every message that you submit to the service, the intended audience receives a notification.

+{{site.data.keyword.mobilepushshort}} is a public, shared multi-tenant service on {{site.data.keyword.cloud_notm}}. {{site.data.keyword.mobilepushshort}} service is accessed through public endpoints.
+Both the control and data plane of the service are shared across tenants. {{site.data.keyword.mobilepushshort}} service is available in the following regions:
+1. Dallas
+1. Washington DC
+1. United Kingdom
+1. Germany
+1. Sydney
+1. Tokyo

-You can choose to use the {{site.data.keyword.mobilepushshort}} service either as a part of {{site.data.keyword.mobilefirst_notm}} Services Starter Boilerplate or as IBM Cloud [Dedicated Services](https://cloud.ibm.com/docs/dedicated?topic=dedicated-dedicated#dedicated).
-You can also use an SDK (software development kit) and [ReST APIs](https://eu-gb.imfpush.cloud.ibm.com/imfpush/){: external} to further develop your client applications.
+You can use an [SDK](/docs/services/mobilepush?topic=mobile-pushnotification-install-sdk) (software development kit) and [ReST APIs](/docs/services/mobilepush?topic=mobile-pushnotification-apis-for-push-notifications) to further develop your client applications.
+{: note}

 The {{site.data.keyword.mobilepushshort}} service is also enabled for [IBM Cloud Functions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-getting-started). {{site.data.keyword.openwhisk}} is a distributed, event-driven compute service that is alternatively known as serverless computing.
 This allows developers to focus on writing application logic, and create actions that are run on demand.
+{: note}

 ## Service processes
 {: #overview_push_process}